-A body known as the Information and Data Protection Commission (“the Commission”) as established under the DPA is yet to be formed and will be the designated body tasked with data protection and ensuring the effective application of, and compliance with the DPA, and in particular, the right to protection of personal data, access rectification, objection and cancellation of such data.
+A body known as the Information and Data Protection Commission (“the Commission”) as established under the DPA has been formed and is the designated body tasked with data protection and ensuring the effective application of, and compliance with the DPA, and in particular, the right to protection of personal data, access rectification, objection and cancellation of such data.

-The Commission will be responsible for creating and maintaining a public register of all data controllers.
-There is, however, no prescribed method of registration.
+The Commission is responsible for creating and maintaining a public register of all data controllers.
+There is, however, currently no prescribed method of registration.

 The notification should include the following details:

-- The name and address of the data controller and of its representative;
+- The name and address of the data controller or data processor;

 - The purpose of the processing;

-- A description of the data subjects and of the personal data relating to the data subject;
+- A description of the category or categories of a data subject and of the personal data or categories of personal data relating to the data subject;

 - The recipients to whom personal data can be disclosed to;